h5law/rfq/doc.md

       and thus their arbitrage is more likely to occur.
 They must also be aware of any fees they will incur in gas and any other interactions they may make.
-      By providing the solver with up-to-date information on the value of the assets being exchanged and current fees etc, the system allows for the solver to make better informed decisions.
+      By providing the solver with up-to-date information on the value of the assets being exchanged and current fees etc., the system allows for the solver to make better informed decisions.
     - In conjunction with the above users should also make more informed decisions when accepting a bid and settling an order.
 They should be aware of any